-Manning and Spurrier enter College Football Hall of Fame
+Manning, Spurrier enter College Football Hall of Fame

 TAMPA, Fla.
 (AP) — Peyton Manning and his Southeastern Conference nemesis, former Florida coach Steve Spurrier, will go into the College Football Hall of Fame together.

-The rest of the new Hall of Fame class of 13 players and coaches includes Southern California Heisman Trophy winner Matt Leinart, San Diego State running back Marshall Faulk and Danny Ford, who coached Clemson to its only national championship.
+The rest of the new Hall of Fame class of 13 players and coaches announced Monday includes Southern California Heisman Trophy winner Matt Leinart, San Diego State running back Marshall Faulk and Danny Ford, who coached Clemson to its only national championship.

 Manning started for four seasons at Tennessee and set school records for yards passing (11,201) and touchdown passes (89).
 He led the Volunteers to four consecutive bowl games and was Heisman Trophy runner-up as a senior in 1997.